-Section 12: Free Speech
+Section 11: Free Speech

 UIW affirms every individual's right to freedom of expression and fosters the culture of tolerance and civility that is necessary for the accomplishment of its educational goals.
 The academic freedom of an educational institution can create a tension with the prohibition of harassing behavior.
 UIW is a community that values freedom of speech and expression.
-As conveyed by the Constitution, these rights have limitations, and the same is true here.
+Like the First Amendment of the Constitution, freedom of expression at UIW has limitations, and the same is true here.
 Limitations on free speech include: endangering someone or threatening them; inciting violence; using "fighting words" directed at an individual or group that is directly provoking violence; defamation; obscenity; and discrimination that limits someone's educational or employment access and /or opportunities.
 UIW does not consider visual and /or aural demonstrations, depictions or conduct to be sexual harassment when there is a legitimate pedagogical context, such as material having an appropriate connection to course subject matter, or campus discourse on topics of political, artistic, or social issues.

-Section 13: Gambling
+Section 12: Gambling